joshuamkite/terraform-aws-ssh-bastion-service/README.md

 ## With thanks to Piotr Jaromin, Luis Silva and Robert Stettner for their excellent contributions to this project and acknowledgment to tpesce

-# Modular userdata from version 4.1
+# Custom base AMI and modular userdata from version 4.1

+You can now **specify a custom base AMI** to use for the service host if you wish with var.custom_ami_id

- Userdata has been divided into sections which are now individually applicable.
+ **Userdata has been divided into sections which are now individually applicable**.
 Each is now a HEREDOC and may be excluded by assigning any non-empty value to the relevant section variable.
 The value given is used simply for a logic test and not passed into userdata.
 If you ignore these variables then historic/ default behaviour continues and everything is built on the host instance on first boot (allow 3 minutes on t2.medium).

-These sections and their variables are
+The variables for these sections are:

 * **custom_ssh_populate** - exclude default ssh_populate script used on container launch from userdata